Betterment in a Nutshell

 - Betterment Vs. Vanguard.
 You can technically get the same products from Vanguard for less money than Betterment.
 In most cases, the difference is very small.
 You’ll also have to perform all your own tax-loss harvesting, re-allocation, re-investment, etc. Betterment is a new generation’s robo-advisor, and it looks the part.
 Attractive and intuitive, Betterment’s core investment model is likely to match or outperform any Vanguard portfolio you could dream up.

 - Betterment Returns.
 The past year has been mediocre for all investors, even for investors very careful of risks.
 Since its founding, however, Betterment has performed extremely well.
 The Betterment portfolio grew 11% in 2013.
 Every year of investment in index funds/ETFs will have wildly different ROI, but Betterment’s fundamentals are strong and have proven results over its short existence.

 - Can I Trust Betterment?
 Betterment is regulated and its users insured by the SIPC.
-It also has awesome fraud protection and encryption.
+It also has awesome scam/fraud protection and encryption.
 See their BBB rating here.